Kurt Laurenz Metzler: Life and career

 He got his sculptor’s diploma in 1963.
 In 1964 he travelled to the United States and lived in New York City for a year.

-Back in Switzerland, he made an apprenticeship at a car body tinsmith’s to learn the art of blacksmithing.
-Then he worked for other sculptors, e.g. Ödön Koch, Arnold D’Altri, Paul Speck or Silvio Mattioli.
+Back in Switzerland, he began an apprenticeship at a car body tinsmith’s to learn the art of blacksmithing.
+Then he worked for other sculptors, e.g. Ödön Koch, Arnold D'Altri, Paul Speck, and Silvio Mattioli.

 In 1970, he bought a house in Tremona (Canton of Ticino, Switzerland).
-There, his first big sculpture were made.
-During these times, Metzler got his first orders and had multiple exhibitions.
+There, he created his first big sculptures.
+During this period, Metzler received his first orders and held multiple exhibitions.

 Another voyage through the USA followed.
 In 1976, he took part at the “International Sculptors Congress“ in New Orleans.